Teeth and gums in pregnancy

 When you go to the dentist, make sure they know you're pregnant.

 Discuss with your dentist whether any new or replacement fillings should be delayed until after your baby is born.
-The Department of Health advises that amalgam fillings shouldn't be removed during pregnancy.
+The Department of Health and Social Care advises that amalgam fillings should not be removed during pregnancy.

-If you need a dental X-ray, your dentist will usually wait until you've had the baby, even though most dental X-rays don't affect the tummy (abdomen) or pelvic area.
+If you need a dental X-ray, your dentist will usually wait until you've had your baby, even though most dental X-rays do not affect the tummy (abdomen) or pelvic area.

-Read more about dental health, including check-ups and brushing.
+Find out more about caring for your teeth and gums, including check-ups and brushing.